ni/measurement-plugin-converter-python/docs/HLD/ni_measurement_plugin_converter_hld.md

 ### Prerequisites

-The following are the prerequisites that the inputted user Python measurements should comply with
+The inputted Python measurement should

-- It should contain a measurement function which should
+- Contain a measurement function which should
   - Contain a return value.
   - Have properly type hinted inputs and outputs.
   - Use one of the supported drivers.